MicrosoftDocs/fabric-docs/docs/workload-development-kit/supportability.md

 ## Conclusion

-By following these best practices, ISVs can effectively support their customers on the Fabric data platform, ensuring a seamless and efficient troubleshooting process.
+By following these best practices, partners can effectively support their customers on the Fabric data platform, ensuring a seamless and efficient troubleshooting process.
 Proper logging, monitoring, request management, and support protocols are essential to maintaining high service quality and customer satisfaction.